backstage/backstage/docs/features/software-catalog/configuration.md

 ## Processors

-The catalog makes use of so called processors to perform all kinds of ingestion tasks, such as reading raw entity data from a remote source, parsing it, transforming it, and validating it.
-These processors are configured under the `catalog.processors` key.
+The catalog has a concept of _processors_ to perform catalog ingestion tasks, such as reading raw entity data from a remote source, parsing it, transforming it, and validating it.
+These processors are configured under the `catalog.processors` configuration key.

 ### Processor: url

-The `url` processor is responsible for fetching entity data from files in any external provider like GitHub, GitLab, Bitbucket, etc. The configuration of this processor lives under the top-level `integrations` key, as it is used by other parts of Backstage too.
+The `url` processor is responsible for fetching entity data from files in any external provider like GitHub, GitLab, Bitbucket, etc. Unlike other processors, the configuration of this processor lives under the top-level `integrations` key, as it is used by other parts of Backstage too.

 ```yaml
 integrations: